Girl with a One-Track Mind: Book

-Identity Think revealed
+Identity revealed

 Soon after the book was published, The Sunday Times published an article which revealed the identity of the author as Zoe Margolis, an assistant director in the film industry.
 Margolis described the experience as "nightmare", "hell" and "fiasco", writing about how deeply it affected her personal life and caused her to lose her career in the film industry.

 After having her anonymity removed, Margolis went into hiding for a while.
-She chose to present her view in the media giving an interview to The Guardian and writing an article for The Independent. in order to balance the tabloid press.
+She chose to present her view in the media giving an interview to The Guardian and writing an article for The Independent in order to balance the tabloid press.
 Despite losing her anonymity, she continued to write the blog.

 Other writings

 Since her real identity was revealed, she has continued writing, contributing a story to the Comic Relief book Shaggy Blog Stories, and writing an occasional column under her real name for The Guardian.
 She has also become an occasional de facto spokeswoman for a variety of anonymous bloggers, and has appeared in the Channel 4 documentary The Sex Blog Girls (2008) with another (anonymous) blogger whose work Lee has discussed - Bitchy Jones, whose writing Lee has recommended or praised on a number of occasions.